Malcolm X (1992 film): Production difficulties

 The production was considered controversial long before filming began.
 The crux of the controversy was Malcolm X's denunciation of whites before he undertook his hajj.
 He was, arguably, not well regarded among white citizens by and large; however, he had risen to become a hero in the African-American community and a symbol of blacks' struggles, particularly during the presidencies of Ronald Reagan and George H. W. Bush.
 In the three years before the movie's release, sales of The Autobiography of Malcolm X had increased 300 percent, and four of his books had a nine-fold increase in sales between 1986 and 1991.

 Once Warner Bros. agreed to the project, they initially wanted Oscar-nominated Canadian film director Norman Jewison to direct the film.
-Jewison, director of the seminal civil rights film In the Heat of the Night, was able to bring Denzel Washington into the project to play Malcolm X. Jewison and Washington previously worked together in the 1984 film A Soldier's Story.
+Jewison, director of the seminal civil rights film In the Heat of the Night (1967), was able to bring Denzel Washington into the project to play Malcolm X. Jewison and Washington previously worked together in A Soldier's Story (1984).
+Jewison also offered Eddie Murphy the role of Alex Haley in this version of the film.
 A protest erupted over the fact that a white director was slated to make the film.
 Spike Lee was one of the main voices of criticism; since college, he had considered a film adaptation of The Autobiography of Malcolm X to be a dream project.
-Lee and others felt that it was appropriate that only a black person should direct Malcolm X.
+Lee and others felt that it was appropriate that only a black person should direct Malcolm X. Lee later denied saying this.

-After the public outcry against Jewison, Worth concluded that "it needed a black director at this point.
-It was insurmountable the other way...There's a grave responsibility here."
-Jewison left the project, though he noted he gave up the movie not because of the protest, but because he could not reconcile Malcolm's private and public lives and was unsatisfied with Charles Fuller's script.
-Lee confirmed Jewison's position, stating, "If Norman actually thought he could do it, he would have really fought me.
-But he bowed out gracefully."
-Jewison and Denzel Washington would reunite several years later for The Hurricane, in which Washington played imprisoned boxer Rubin "Hurricane" Carter, who spent nearly twenty years in prison for a murder he claimed he did not commit before his conviction was overturned in 1985.